 the legend of zelda breath of the wild

-Today Nintendo streamed about an hour of The Legend of Zelda: Breath of the Wild played on Nintendo Switch. …Read More The post Enjoy One Hour of The Legend of Zelda: Breath of the Wild on Nintendo Switch by Giuseppe Nelva appeared first on DualShockers.
+In this week’s episode, the gang gathers together to discuss the long-awaited The Legend of Zelda: Breath of the Wild and what we love about it. …Read More The post ShockCast: Episode 33 – The Legend of Zelda: Breath of the Wild by Ryan Meitzler appeared first on DualShockers.

 Breath of the Wild might be the hardest Zelda since the NES days, teaching players how to progress through its puzzles by killing them frequently and without remorse.
 Yet, paradoxically, it’s also one of the best games for people who don’t play a lot of video games.
 Advertisement Last week, having spent the past month raving about the new Zelda to my fiancée, I offered to let her try it.
 She doesn’t play or care about video games outside of the occasional bout of Mario Party 2 (the best one) or whatever time-waster is currently on her phone.
 But she does remember spending some quality time with Ocarina of Time back in the day, so given that Breath of the Wild is one of the greatest games ever made and achieves much of what Ocarina of Time set out to do, I figured it might be up her alley.
 I set her up with the Switch—in handheld mode, so I could play Persona 5, which my fiancée describes as “that high school game” and “sort of like one of those terrible CW dramas I can’t stop watching”—and gave her a quick run-through of the controls.
 I explained that she should equip…